 Blending Italian heritage with a rural agricultural lifestyle to make some of California’s finest wines

 Brutocao Cellars’ history actually dates back to the early 1940’s when the brothers’ grandfather, Irv Bliss, bought the 500-acre property where the winery stands today.
 It was originally comprised of 60 acres of grapes and figs, but the land was mostly used for raising livestock.
-Irv soon discovered the area was well suited to growing grapes and expanded the property’s vineyards to include over 100 acres of mostly Cabernet Sauvignon and Zinfandel.
+Irv soon discovered the area was well suited to growing grapes and expanded the property’s plantings to include over 100 acres of mostly Cabernet Sauvignon and Zinfandel.

-Most of the Brutocao family’s grapes were sold to local area wineries (including Beringer and Mondavi), but enough was kept to make a little bit of wine on the side.
+For several years, most of the Brutocao family’s grapes were sold to local area wineries (including Beringer and Mondavi), but enough was kept to make a little bit of wine on the side.
 In 1980, Brutocao Cellars made their first commercial wine release.

 Brutocao Cellars is quite the success story for this passionate family, who enjoys nothing more than sharing their heritage through a collection of world-class wines.
+We hope our Gold Wine Club members enjoy these two amazing selections.
+Cheers!

 Map of the area